 Last Wednesday, November 17th, I turned 37 years old, where I will remain for the next 10 years. 😉 Last Wednesday was also Prematurity Awareness Day.
 Yes, you read that right.
 It was Prematurity Awareness Day.
 Unfortunately, one day is not enough to raise awareness about this very important topic.
 Actually, not even a month, but here’s why it can barely even get a day.

 You would think that with that many babies born prematurely, we would have heard a lot more about prematurity awareness this month.
 But, we didn’t.
-I finally received this link on Facebook, because a few of my “Facebook friends” have had premature babies.
+I finally received a link to a website on Facebook, because a few of my “Facebook friends” have had premature babies.

 So, why can’t Prematurity Awareness even get a day?